-Relatively recent events have given employers of all sizes more flexibility when it comes to reimbursing their employees for health insurance.
+Employers of all sizes now have more flexibility when it comes to reimbursing their employees for health insurance.
 Employers can reimburse medical premiums as well as reimburse for medical expenses.
 This is a huge win for business owners who are looking for a more affordable, efficient way to offer small business health insurance to their teams without having to hassle with a pricey, one-size-fits-all group plan.
 But first, the back story.

 What happens when you reimburse employees for health insurance?